 Have you ever thought about how prepping rice before you cook it influences the end result?
 If you’re like most people, you probably haven’t.
 However, what you do with rice before it goes into the pot determines flavor, texture, and stickiness.
+If you want to learn how to cook rice perfectly, we will step through the process and throw in some extra tips.

 Perfectly prepared rice is loose, moderately soft, and does not stick to the dish it was prepared in.
 Cooking rice on the stove is a simple process, but preparing the rice before cooking it is very important.